syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Gap between the segments

-You can control the gap between the two segments using [`GapRatio`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.TriangularSeries~GapRatio.html) property.
+You can control the gap between the two segments using the [`GapRatio`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.TriangularSeries~GapRatio.html) property.
 Its ranges from 0 to 1.

 {% tabs %}